-We recognize deferred tax assets (DTAs) to the extent that we believe that these assets are more likely than not to be realized.
-In making such a determination, we consider all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax-planning strategies, carryback potential if permitted under the tax law, and results of recent operations.
-If we determine that we would be able to realize our DTAs in the future in excess of their net recorded amount, we would make an adjustment to the DTA valuation allowance, which would reduce the provision for income taxes.
+The Company recognizes deferred tax assets (DTAs) to the extent that it believes that these assets are more likely than not to be realized.
+In making such a determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax-planning strategies, carryback potential if permitted under the tax law, and results of recent operations.
+If the Company determines that it would be able to realize the DTAs in the future in excess of their net recorded amount, it would make an adjustment to the DTA valuation allowance, which would reduce the provision for income taxes.